mrnoisytiger/Rule12b6-Blog/content/post/force-majeure-and-COVID-19.md

 In determining the applicability of a force majeure claim, the courts must generally consider: (1) the inclusion of a force majeure provision within the contract and whether the event falls within scope; (2) the amount of uncertainty (foreseeability)[^12] for that event's occurence; (3) the actual impact on performance.[^13] The primary lens to examine the applicability of force majeure is through whether the event actually is the cause of the nonperformance of such a contract.[^14] If this is satisfied, we must also look at whether the event was truly unforeseeability and whether good-faith mitigatory actions could have been and were taken to prevent nonperformance.[^15]

+---
+Felix Jen, The University of Chicago Law School, 1L Keila Mayberry, The University of Chicago Law School, 1L

 [^1]: Tedros Adhanom Ghebreyesus, Director-General, World Health Org., Opening Remarks at the Media Briefing on COVID-19 (Mar.
 11, 2020), https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---11-march-2020 (“We have . . . made the assessment that COVID-19 can be characterized as a pandemic.”).
 [^2]: *Kasarky v.
 Merit Systems Protections Bd.*, 296 F.3d 1331, 1336 (Fed.
 Cir.
 2002) (citing <span class="small-caps">Restatement of Contracts (Second) </span> § 235(2) (1979)).